Current lab members

 jku [at] duke.edu

 Research interests: I joined the Program in Genetics and Genomics at Duke in fall of 2012 after receiving a BS in Botany and MSc in Mycology from Humboldt State University in Arcata, CA. My interests in tropical botany and mycology began during an influential summer I spent at a field research station in Panama as an undergraduate.
 I continued studying mutualistic symbiotic plants and fungi in the neotropics during my MSc, which focused on molecular ecology and systematics of the fungal genus Clavulina in Guyana.
-During my rotation in the Wernegreen lab I am learning computational techniques to evaluate systematic questions using mitochondrial genomes from the ant genus Camponotus.
-In the future I hope to continue investigating plant fungal interactions over large temporal and spatial scales with an end goal of learning about the evolutionary and biogeographic history of groups of ectomycorrhizal fungi.
+During my rotation in the Wernegreen lab I learned computational techniques to evaluate systematic questions using mitochondrial genomes from the ant genus Camponotus.
+My dissertation research is aimed at understanding the interactions of plant associated fungi with various bacteria including several endosymbionts.
+I am using a multi -omics approach to understand how bacterial fungal symbioses are established and maintained.

 Adam B. Lazarus, 2001-2010.
-Currently consultant for education, government and television, based in Woods Hole Mass, and founder of ConsultAnts.
-See Adam’s TEDxWoodsHole talk HERE!
+Currently: consultant for education, government and television, based in LA, and founder of ConsultAnts.
+See Adam’s TEDxWoodsHole talk HERE.

 Seth N. Kauppinen, RA 2005-2008.
 Currently Ph.D. student, UC Berkeley.